 - Color: The fish should be white with no darkened areas.
 If you see specks of white (as shown below) that is residual skin from where the fish monger cut the skin off.

-- Smell: The fillets should smell clean, and not have a fishy scent to them.
+- Smell: The fillets should smell clean.
+There should not be a fishy scent to them.

 - Texture: Cod should be firm, but not look overly dry.